-DIE ROLL RESULT

-- 1 or less = Major Setback: An explosion has occurred in the work area, causing 100-1,000 gold lumens in damage.
-The project is ruined, and must be started from scratch (back to step #4).
-Also, the researcher(s) suffers injury (Gamemaster's ruling as to the nature and extent of the injury, based on the type of experimentation being done). - 2-5 = Minor Setback: Complications have caused unforeseen delays.
-Roll again on this table after an additional two weeks of research and experimentation. - 6-9 = Research Inconclusive: Roll again on this table next week. - 10 = Accidental Discovery: While working on the proposed new project, the researcher stumbles onto some other discovery (Gamemaster's option as to what this is).
-Check on the proposed project again next week, if the work is to continue. - 11-14 = Qualified Success: The researcher is definitely onto something, and the experiments show great promise.
-Roll again on this table on the following week, at a bonus of +10. - 15-20 = Success: The new invention is a great success, and works as planned. - 21 + = Unexpected Success: The new invention is a fabulous success, and works even better than anticipated (Gamemaster's ruling as to the nature and degree of the unexpected improvement, which need not necessarily be major in scope).
+DIE ROLL RESULT - Major Setback: An explosion has occurred in the work area, causing 100-1,000 gold lumens in damage.
+The project is ruined, and 1 or less = must be started from scratch (back to step #4).
+Also, the researcher(s) suffers injury (Gamemaster's ruling as to the nature and extent of the injury, based on the type of experimentation being done). - Minor Setback: Complications have caused unforeseen delays.
+Roll again on this table after an additional two weeks of research 2-5 =and experimentation. - Research Inconclusive: Roll again on this table next week.
+6-9 = - Accidental Discovery: While working on the proposed new project, the researcher stumbles onto some other discovery 10 = (Gamemaster's option as to what this is).
+Check on the proposed project again next week, if the work is to continue. - Qualified Success: The researcher is definitely onto something, and the experiments show great promise.
+Roll again on this table 11-14 =on the following week, at a bonus of +10. - Success: The new invention is a great success, and works as planned.
+15-20 = - Unexpected Success: The new invention is a fabulous success, and works even better than anticipated (Gamemaster's ruling as 21 + =to the nature and degree of the unexpected improvement, which need not necessarily be major in scope).
+MODIFIERS - add researcher's MAGIC RATING (or ALCHEMICAL TRAINING rating) to the die roll - subtract the experiment's level of difficulty (see step #3) - + 1-3 per relevant magical tome or reference work which the researcher has access to - -1-10 if the researcher is attempting to create a destructive (and therefore, more volatile) new spell, substance, etc. (Gamemaster's ruling as to the volatility of the new idea) - \bullet +1 per each qualified assistant helping on the project (up to a maximum of +10) Note: If two or more magicians/alchemists wish to combine their abilities and work together on a single project, average their MAGIC RATING and/or ALCHEMICAL TRAINING scores to arrive at a single modifier.